 Some courses may have additional fees.
-For fee amounts and full details, review the notes in the online, real-time schedule at https://www.frederick.edu/class-schedules/html-schedule.aspx.
+For fee amounts and full details, review the notes in the online, real-time schedule at frederick.edu/class-schedules/html-schedule.aspx.

-Credit by Portfolio (per credit hour) Credit by Departmental Exam (per credit hour)50% of tuition American Sign Language Immersion Experience (ASLS 250) \$120 Applied Music Fee (per class) \$490 Building Trades HVAC and Electrical (per class)\$71.40 Welding (per class)\$100 Culinary Arts (per class) \$121 Please refer to the specific HCTI course.
+in the online, real-time schedule at nederick.edu/class-schedules/ntmi-schedule.aspx.

+Credit by Portfolio (per credit hour)

+Credit by Departmental Exam (per credit hour)

+American Sign Language Immersion Experience (ASLS 250) \$120

+Applied Music Fee (per class)

+Building Trades

+HVAC and Electrical (per class)

+Welding (per class)\$100

+Culinary Arts (per class)

+Please refer to the specific HCTI course.
 Some courses require a chef uniform and basic knife or pastry set.

+Transcripts Fee

+E-transcripts delivered electronically\$5 Printed transcripts delivered by USPS\$7.50

+FEMA Fee (per credit hour, subject to change)

+(per course, not eligible for 50% refund)

+Nursing Program Assessment Technology Institute (ATI) fee

+Physical Education Fees

+Please refer to the specific PHFD course for fees that may be payable

-Expedited Transcripts Fee Expedited service for e-transcripts delivered electronically\$5 Expedited service for printed transcripts delivered by USPS\$7.50 FEMA Fee (per credit hour, subject to change) Nursing Program Assessment Technology Institute (ATI) fee Physical Education Fees Please refer to the specific PHED course for fees that may be payable to the site where the class meets.
-Surgical Technology Fees SURG 120: Lab supplies for entire program
+Please refer to the specific PHED course for fees that may be payable to the site where the class meets.

+Surgical Technology Fees
-SURG 125: Preclinical screening \$100

-SURG 200: Certification fees \$250

-Please refer to the specific SURG course for fees that may be required.
+SURG 120: Lab supplies for entire program \$425 SURG 125: Preclinical screening \$100 SURG 200: Certification fees \$250 Please refer to the specific SURG course for fees that may be required.

-In special cases, the College may charge additional fees.
+^{} In special cases, the College may charge additional fees.
 Some classes may charge additional fees for equipment or materials.